 I have recently arrived from the joyous experience of visiting Nazca, Peru, and having a fun packed adventure!
 What initially drove me to visit the place was the mysterious and infamous Nazca lines which decorate the desert wonderfully.
 Alongside that I visited Cahuachi, some ruins discovered recently, which were from the Nazca civilisation who ruled around 1000 years before the Incas, and also an animal sanctuary a bit further away from the region of Nazca in Ica.
-The amount of vicuñas and huanacos that were on the roadside was totally adorable!
+The amount of vicuñas and huanacos that were on the roadside certainly made the trip through the curvy roads more bearable.

 The only form of transport you have to get to Nazca is either by car or a coach.
 The only choice for me, of course, was by coach.
 Now there are a vast amount of coached in Lima to get you to your destination, all offering different prices and comfortability.
 I decided to go along with ‘Cruz del Sur’ because it was the closest to get to, and I had seen many driving around during my stay so I thought it was more popular therefore better.
 The standard of the travel was excellent; the staff were very friendly and polite, and you have a varied amount of films to choose from throughout your time on the coach.
 The ‘VIP’ area, as they like to call it, costs 96 soles which equal to $28, and the cheaper tickets cost only less.
 Having travelled on both, I highly recommend the ‘VIP’ area as the seats are of much higher quality than the others and after several hours, you want to be relaxed and prepared for when you arrive in Nazca!